Multilingual portals

 Preallocate title field with default title

-The title will be taken from the language constant "DEFAULT_CTRL_<Control type>".
-In the browser, the title will be shown in the current portal language.
+The title is taken from the language constant DEFAULT_CTRL_<type of control> for the respective element.
+The title is displayed in the browser in the portal language currently set.
 The title is also applied to data fields and data groups with this setting.

 Preallocate title field with prefix pattern

-When creating elements, automatically sets the title from constant option and enters the pattern defined here.
+Sets the Title from constant setting when creating elements and fills the title field with the pattern defined here.
 This preset can also be supplemented by the constant name.

 Leave title field initially blank and when the user leaves the dialog,